cu-mkp/sandbox/docs/fa21_lin+sundar_danli+anusha_final-project_regimens-remedies.md

 ## Introduction

-A google search of the word “cosmetic” yields many meanings, including anything related to beautification, correcting defects, decorating, and clearing one’s complexion.
+A Google search of the word “cosmetic” yields many meanings, including anything related to beautification, correcting defects, decorating, and clearing one’s complexion.
 We are also immediately reminded of beauty models, or the scores of beauty products that line the aisles of